 Both Mortgage Backed Securities and Treasuries both opened the day slightly positive with the 10y yield at the 2.63% level.
 Post jobs report bonds turned negative however it was nothing significant (more on the BLS employment report below).
-Mortgage rates will start the day at similar levels too Thursday as we head into the weekend.
+Mortgage rates for February 01, 2019 will start the day at similar levels to Thursday as we head into the weekend.
 Overall it’s been a great week for mortgage rates as the market returns to levels seen late December 2018 – early January 2019.

 After the ISM Manufacturing PMI report was released bonds started selling off; the 10y yield moved up to the 2.80% level (more on this below).
 The Mortgage Backed Securities market was also selling off and it appears lenders may adjust rates if the market does not improve from these levels.

 Today we have the BLS Employment report, and ISM Manufacturing PMI.
 Due to the government shutdown Retail Sales and Durable Goods continue to be delayed.
 Next week have the ISM-New York Index for January and Factory Ex-Transport on Monday.
 On Tuesday we have International Trade Data, ISM Non-Manufacturing and a 3y Note Auction.
 On Wednesday we have the weekly mortgage data (Refinance and Purchase applications) along with preliminary Productivity and Labor Costs for Q4.
 There is a 30y Bond Auction on Thursday along with Consumer Credit for December.
 There are no major economic reports on Friday.

 BLS Employment Report:

 Today’s employment report was strong; really strong in terms of the number of jobs created however the revisions to last month and the low wage number are a cause for concern (for the economy).
 As for mortgage rates; the revision to last months number and the low wage growth are a positive and probably one of the reasons Mortgage Backed Securities did not sell off significantly post report.